ravinderdeol/blockchain_cryptocurrency_playbook/README.md

-# Blockchain Career Playbook
+# Blockchain and Cryptocurrency Playbook

-Welcome to the **Blockchain Career Playbook**.
+Welcome to the **Blockchain and Cryptocurrency Playbook*.

-In this playbook you'll be presented with **guides, resources, and assets to kickstart your blockchain career**.
+In this playbook you'll be presented with **guides, resources, and research to kickstart your journey**.

 ## Guides